 - “What qualities were highlighted positively in your last appraisal?"

-They are just variations on the theme so prepare your answers for your strengths and weaknesses then adapt accordingly.
+All of these questions are variations on the same theme, so prepare your answers for your strengths and weaknesses and adapt accordingly.

 So let’s take a look at your strengths.

 Whatever you state here, make sure you can back it up with an example.
 There’s a high chance that if your answers revolve around management or team leading skills you will be asked later in the interview to provide examples on how you have successfully managed a team.
 You don’t want your credibility to take a nose dive if you can’t answer.

 If you talk about a quality such as paying attention to detail, for example, you may be asked to elaborate on how that will help you perform in the role.

 Avoid all the overused clichés and meaningless phrases such as team player, hard-working, patient, positive, reliable, good timekeeper unless you can quantify your answer with tangible results or scenarios.

 Take a look at the job description and person specification again and analyse what you think you would expect the greatest strengths of the person in the role should be.
 Do you possess any of these qualities?
 If you do, then that’s where you should start.
 If the documents state that a requirement is creativity then if you can demonstrate how your creativity translates to the role then fantastic!